 You’re all impressed, I know you are!
 No?
 Well, allow me to acquaint you with Popplet’s finer features.
 What you’re looking at is a Garden Party Popplet, but that’s of little consequence, what’s really important is that it’s our Garden Party Popplet and it’s going to help us have the best time ever.
 Excited?
 Let’s begin… Continue reading →

-While this is perfect for private uses of Popplet, from time to time, we come across school policies that require that all images used in classroom popplets access only images that have a clear copyright statement allowing the images to be reused.
+While this is perfect for private uses of Popplet, from time to time, we come across school policies that require that all images used in classroom popplets, access only images that have a clear copyright statement allowing the images to be republished.
 Occasionally, we also get asked by business users about how to best source images that can be published in a popplet aimed at their commercial audience.

 If your school or workplace has a strict policy on the reuse of images – even in Popplets! – this blog post outlines some key considerations and sources for copyright free images and video materials.

 So, you’ve had a few ideas and your screen is starting to look a little bit cluttered.
 Like your thoughts, it’s time to get your popples in order.
 Maybe you are seeking fresh perspective, just cleaning house or perhaps you feel that your creation is approaching completion: whatever the reason, Popplet’s Organize Menu contains the tools to bring unruly popples into line.

 Popplet’s Organize Menu is found by clicking on the cog menu, then organize as shown below.
 A list containing all the organizing tools appears: